sumitsharma01/WebVOWL/README.md

 follow the instructions in its [README](util/VowlCssToD3RuleConverter/README.md) file.

-# OWL to VOWL JSON Conversion Guide
+# OWL to VOWL JSON format Conversion Guide

 This guide explains how to convert an `.owl` ontology file to a `.vowl.json` file using OWL2VOWL manually.